Thursday, April 30, 2026

 Most people still:

-That single habit quietly wastes huge amounts of money.
+That single habit quietly wastes enormous amounts of money.

 Especially during: